biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 ```

 It *bascially* compiles to the same assembly as `accumulate`,
 with the make-it-even trick present.
-(It's just `fold_left` [makes one more comparison](https://godbolt.org/z/aofq4Krf1)
+It's just `fold_left` [makes one more comparison](https://godbolt.org/z/aofq4Krf1)
-before going to the happy case.
-I'm not sure why.)
+before going to the happy even case.
+I'm not sure why.

 What if you're feeling lazy and don't want to supply the `init`?
 That's where `fold_left_first` comes in: